CoriBeemish/CS3304-Data-Structures/README.md

 # CS3304: Data Structures
-All of my homework and labs from my data structures class.
+All of my homework assignments and labs from my data structures class.

 Labs that need to be revised:
 - Lab 1